 Spelling any other way than one word — homeschool – way may conjure up different mental images.
 Think about this as you scan the different options I listed earlier.

 In my mind, home school implies traditional school, only duplicated in a home setting.
 The home-school version is easily mistaken for a traditionally schooled child receiving work at home (e.g., due to extended illness or disciplinary action) or enrollment in an online public school.
 Since none of those things are what homeschooling is about, spelling it wrong is an inaccurate portrayal.

 Is this really a big deal?
-I think so.
-Words are powerful; thus, spelling can theoretically make all the difference between fiction and reality, acceptance or dismissal, and insignificance versus receiving major national attention.
+Words are powerful; thus, spelling makes all the difference between fiction and reality, acceptance or dismissal, and insignificance versus receiving major national attention.
 It wasn’t long ago that a bear might terrorize a neighborhood.
-Today, the word terrorism takes on a whole new meaning.
-A dramatic example, to be sure, but a poignant one nonetheless.
+Today, the word terrorism has a whole new meaning.
+A dramatic example, but a poignant one nonetheless.

 In a recent HEM Magazine article, Contributors Larry and Susan Kaseman urge homeschoolers to use the one-word format.
 Spelling the word correctly and encouraging others to follow suit, they say, helps to distinguish real homeschooling from schooling at home in other ways.

 While homeschooling affords many freedoms, it does not come without a price tag.
 It remains incumbent upon homeschoolers to uphold and protect the foundations of homeschooling and release accurate information into the stratosphere.
 Doing any less chips away at homeschooling over time by distorting public perception, which could eventually result in changes in practice, leading to unwelcome changes in reporting or legislation.

 Homeschooling by any other name is not the same.
 Help keep homeschooling intact by keeping the word intact.
 Homeschool, not home school.
 A small effort that can make a big difference.